-- 1. all research articles should include qualitative and/or quantitative evidence, and not solely anecdotal reporting; and - 2. all research articles should include an explicitly marked section that considers the ethics of the investigation and should also demonstrate how the research has received ethical clearance from their research institute or professional body.
+- 1. All research articles should include qualitative and/or quantitative evidence and not solely anecdotal reporting. - 2.
+All research articles should include an explicitly marked section that considers the ethics of the investigation and should also demonstrate how the research has received ethical clearance from their research institute or professional body.

-This editorial expands upon these requirements to provide guidance on what constitutes robust and publishable peer-reviewed research in this journal.
-We use the term 'geoscience communication' to refer to the range of activities included in GC; these fall within a spectrum.
+This editorial expands upon these requirements to provide guidance on what constitutes robust and publishable peerreviewed research in this journal.
+We use the term "geoscience communication" to refer to the range of activities included in GC; these fall within a spectrum.
 At one end is activity-led work that might variously be known as education, outreach, communication, or engagement (e.g. science theatre as a medium for effective dialogue), and at the other end is curiosity-led research (e.g. how video games tangentially communicate geoscientific concepts) into how people engage with geoscience.
 The advice in this paper is based on the experience of the current editors, which includes geoscience research, knowledge exchange, science communication and public engagement with science, geoscience education, and the application of social science methods.

-Our target audience for this editorial is two-fold.
+Our target audience for this editorial is twofold.
 First, we wish to encourage those who are already doing excellent geoscience communication work but are not publishing it.
-Second, we would like to support those with less experience who are eager to publish what they have done or will do, but perhaps have not yet considered how to add the necessary rigour into their work.
-The desire is to convince the former that publication is worthwhile and cost-effective in terms of time as well as achievable, and to facilitate the latter in achieving the required quality of study.

-This article starts by making a case for publishing papers relating to geoscience communication work (Section 2).
-We then outline what makes a geoscience communication study publishable as a research article in a peer-reviewed journal (Section 3) and give a step-by-step guide to designing publishable investigations, including exemplar studies and a suggestion of when it might be best to reach out to more experienced colleagues (Sections 4-7).
-Finally, we cover ethics to demystify this requirement (Section 8), provide an introductory toolkit of research techniques (Section 9), and discuss how to make your article accessible (Section 10), before finishing with a basic framework for turning geoscience communication work into research articles suitable for publications in GC (Section 11).
+Second, we would like to support those with less experience who are eager to publish what they have done or will do but perhaps have not yet considered how to add the necessary rigour into their work.
+The desire is to convince the former that publication is worthwhile and cost-effective in terms of time as well as achievable and to facilitate the latter in achieving the required quality of study.
+This article starts by making a case for publishing papers relating to geoscience communication work (Sect.
+2).
+We then outline what makes a geoscience communication study publishable as a research article in a peer-reviewed journal (Sect.
+3) and give a step-by-step guide to designing publishable investigations, including exemplar studies and a suggestion of when it might be best to reach out to more experienced colleagues (Sects.
+4-7).
+Finally, we provide an introductory toolkit of research techniques (Sect.
+8), cover ethics to demystify this requirement (Sect.
+9), and discuss how to make your article accessible (Sect.
+10), before finishing with a basic framework for turning geoscience communication work into research articles suitable for publications in GC (Sect.
+11).